marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.4 =
+* Option to enable a sound notification when user joins or leaves the channel
 * "User has joined/left the channel" notifications
 * Shift+ENTER moves the cursor to the new line in multiline mode, ENTER sends the message
 * Fixed: errors with sending images when there is no Exif PHP module installed